Searching for Ultralight Dark Matter with MOLeQuTE: a Massive Optically Levitated Quantum Tabletop Experiment: Conclusion

 We further provide the first formal, consistent optimisation of the quantum noises intrinsic to optically trapped systems with respect to the experimental degrees of freedom, carefully taking into account the relationship between the mechanical frequency of the trap and the readout power.
 This detail had been glossed over in previous treatements and is important in both the Rayleigh and geometric optics regimes.
 Applying this analysis to our system, we find that the minimum quantum noise that can be achieved for each target frequency, within the range of experimentally feasible parameter values, occurs off resonance.
 Informed by these findings, we propose a feasible setup involving a large, optically trapped sensor of mass 0.2~mg whose weight is supported by a vertical beam.
 By considering the relevant classical noise sources we show that, relying only upon modest resources and off-the-shelf technologies, our experiment is capable of operating in the quantum-noise limited (SQL) regime down to frequencies of $f_{\rm DM}\approx 5$~Hz whereupon seismic noise becomes dominant, unless additional techniques (e.g.~a differential measurement involving two sensors of different compositions) are applied to further suppress this.

-In the short term, the projected sensitivity of this experiment to vector B-L coupled ULDM surpasses fifth-force tests and LIGO searches for DM masses in the range $m_{\rm DM}\in[1\times 10^{-14},3\times 10^{-13}]$~eV by up to an order of magnitude.
-Further improvements to the reach could be achieved in the future both by upscaling the sensor mass to $\sim 0.8$~g (provided the necessary trapping power can be obtained) and extending our modest integration time beyond one DM coherence time.
+In the short term, the projected sensitivity of this experiment to vector B-L coupled ULDM surpasses fifth-force tests and LIGO searches for DM masses in the range $m_{\rm DM}\in[1.5\times 10^{-14},2\times 10^{-13}]$~eV by up to half an order of magnitude.
+Further improvements to the reach could be achieved in the future both by upscaling the sensor mass to $\sim 0.8$~g (provided the necessary trapping power can be obtained) and extending our modest integration time.
 Not only does this open the window to smaller B-L couplings, but it increases the range of DM masses over which our experiment outperforms existing searches.
-Our 0.8~g mass design is also capable of reaching unexplored parameter space for scalar ULDM coupling to neutron (or proton) number, with nearly an order of magnitude improvement over existing bounds acheivable with a dedicated search targeting frequencies between 50 - 300 Hz.
+Our 0.8~g mass design is also capable of reaching unexplored parameter space for scalar ULDM coupling to neutron (or proton) number, provided resources are concentrated on a single run tuned to reach SQL at 75 Hz.

 These promising forecasts surpass those presented in theoretical studies of suspended optical cavities \cite{Carney:2019cio,amaral2024vectorwavedarkmatter} which deploy similar sensor masses, and are often used as the benchmarks for optomechanical DM detection, as well as projected sensitivities based on predicted noise in optically levitated nanoparticles \cite{Gosling:2023lgh}.
 They are also on a par with, or exceed predictions for proposed magnetically levitated detectors \cite{Li:2023wcb,Kalia:2024eml}, including the long-term projected sensitivities of POLONAISE in Ref.~\cite{Amaral:2024rbj}.
 Given that such systems typically involve the levitation of higher mass sensors, this result is largely a consequence of the ability of our experiment to reach the quantum noise floor with existing technologies.